NativeScript/docs-v7/plugins/ui-plugin-ns.md

 http://jmp.sh/7VQqWde

-You need 2 files in that do the job:
+You need 2 files in that can do the job:
 - **meme.ts** (properties, logic, loads the UI)
 - **meme.xml** (UI, bindings)